barbazul/1kfa/mod_guide_gm.md

 ## Reveal the Hearth

-In the 9 and 30-hour campaigns, there is a special GM move called "Reveal the Hearth"
+In the 9 and 30-hour campaigns, there is a special GM move called [Reveal the Hearth](#the-chapter-8-move-reveal-the-hearth)

 # Using *Shadow Points*